Mount Seskin Community College

 Assessment

 There is one Classroom-Based Assessment (CBA), the final performance, which is the culmination of work undertaken in the three strands of the Artistic Performance short course.
 The assessment considers technical control, creativity, interpretation and teamwork.
-As part of the Classroom-Based Assessment, students will need to include a reflection on their experience of engaging with the arts as they progress through the three strands.
+As part of the Classroom-Based Assessment, students include a reflection on their experience of engaging with the arts as they progress through the three strands.
 This can be presented in written, digital, visual or audio form, or any other format that is deemed suitable by the student and appropriate for capturing the essence of the reflection.

 Digital Media Literacy (DML)

 Creating and sharing media in a digital environment has become an increasingly important feature of how young people communicate and engage with each other and with the wider world.
 Young people are actively manipulating digital media to participate in social and cultural life, to pursue their interests and to express themselves online.
-Through studying this digital media literacy short course, students will learn to use digital technology to engage in self-directed enquiry, to discriminate between multiple sources of information and to participate safely and effectively in an online environment.

 The Junior Cycle Schools Programme (JCSP)